 To equalize the run time of all boilers on the Cascade, the firing sequence will automatically be changed at set intervals.

-The sequence will change every hour during the first 24 hours, after that the sequence will be changed once every 24 hours.
+For the first 24 hours after initializing the Cascade, the sequence will be changed every hour.
+After that the sequence will be changed once every 24 hours.
 The switching on/off sequence will be as follows: